Rachitlohani/leetcode/k8s_scribble.md

 So, instead of struggling with error messages such as this one:

 `Forbidden: pod updates may not change fields other than spec.containers[*].image`

-So just refactor or completely recreate your Pod into a Deployment that creates a pod to do what you need done.
-With Deployment you can change any piece of configuration you want to and you need not worry about seeing that error message.